Do or donut… just be a-glazed with our list of the best doughnut shops in Singapore!

 Donut or doughnut – it doesn’t matter how you spell it.
 These sweet treats are one of Singapore’s perennial favourites, so donut underestimate the power of these fried goods!
 Whether you prefer a traditional hole-in-the-middle doughnut or you’re more of a trendy bombolone, we went on a sweet, sweet mission to find the very best doughnuts in Singapore.
 Here’s what we found…

 Where to find the best doughnuts in Singapore

 1. The Fat Kid Bakery

 We love the tongue-in-cheek name of this decadent patisserie, but you know what we love even more?
-Its sourdough bomboloni.
+Their sourdough bomboloni.
 They’re light and fluffy with a slight tang, perfect if you don’t fancy something too saccharine sweet.
-Grab a whole box with yummy flavours like calamansi, passion fruit, and apple cinnamon to share with the fam.
+Grab a whole box with yummy flavours like citrus, sea salt maple to share with the fam.
 Try their savoury options which include garlic mascarpone, egg mayo and more!

 2. Sourbombe Artisanal Bakery

 Started by MasterChef Singapore 2018’s runner-up Genevieve Lee, her “sourbombe” (a mashup of sourdough and bomboloni) creations are a smorgasbord of whimsical flavours that you won’t find anywhere else.
 We love the basque burnt cheesecake bombolone – it’s the bomb!
-Other flavours include a mango twist on the classic Thai milk tea and hojicha caramel crunch.
+Other flavours include the classic Ispahan, Strawberry Milk and more.